Meakida Brushless cordless Drill 36V

 - High Torque: Necessary for the professional applications this voltage is aimed at, such as drilling large holes or driving big fasteners.

-- High Battery Capacity: Typically comes with to batteries at the level to ensure a decent runtime.
+- High Battery Capacity: Typically comes with 2.5Ah to 4.0Ah batteries at the 36V level to ensure a decent runtime.

 - Advanced Features: Multiple clutch and speed settings, all-metal chuck, and often a hammer drill function for masonry.